Skip to main content

 About

-Iratus: Lord of the Dead is a single player role playing game with a fantasy theme.
+Iratus: Lord of the Dead is a single player tactical role playing game with fantasy, dark fantasy and violence themes.
 It was developed by IratusLord and was released on April 23, 2020.
 It received positive reviews from players.

 Skip User Reviews